-In the bottom of a 9-inch spring form, spread the butter and brown sugar evenly and sprinkle with the rum.
+In the bottom of a 9-inch spring form, spread butter and brown sugar evenly and sprinkle with rum.

 To make cake:

 Cream butter and sugar together.
-Add 1 egg at a time, beating until smooth.
+Add eggs, one at a time, beating until smooth.
 Blend in mashed bananas, vanilla and coffee.

 In a separate bowl, whisk together flour, baking soda, baking powder and salt.
 Add to banana mixture, stirring only to moisten.

-Turn the batter into the caramel-coated pan and spread it evenly.
-Cook at 350° F for about 35 to 45 minutes, or until a skewer inserted in the center comes out clean.
+Turn the batter into the caramel-coated pan and spread evenly.
+Bake for 35 to 45 minutes, or until a skewer inserted in the center comes out clean.

-Let the cake rest for about 1 minute, then invert it onto a serving platter.
+Let the cake rest for about 1 minute, then invert onto a serving platter.